The 5 Best Golf Rangefinder With Slope

 What Is The Most Accurate Rangefinder For Golf?

-The most accurate rangefinder for golf for 2023 is the TecTecTec ULT-X. It is accurate to within 0.3-yards from 300-yards out and 0.5-yards from 600-yards away.
+The most accurate rangefinder for golf in 2022 is the TecTecTec ULT-X. It is accurate to within 0.3-yards from 300-yards out and 0.5-yards from 600-yards away.
 Between 601 to 1000-yards, it is accurate to the nearest yard.

 How Much Does Slope Affect Distance In Golf?